tworitdash/TWORIT/README.md

 ## TWORIT [Theoretical solver and Waveguide Optimization for Radiating Irregular Tapered-Cones] v1.0

 This tool is about calculating the S parameters and Far Fields of a cascaded cylindrical waveguide structure or a conical waveguide of arbitrary cross-sections.
 It is based on the Mode Matching Technique.
 The tool also contains the optimization of arbitrarily profiled smooth conical horn antennas based on a desired reflection coefficient.
-The same code can be modified to add certian other optimization goals, such as, the cross polarization levels and antenna efficiencies.
+The same code can be modified to add certain other optimization goals, such as, the cross polarization levels and antenna efficiencies.

 For details, follow the reference [1].